zplayads/API-Document-for-publishers/check_list_en.md

 ### 3.2 iOS

-> Using WKWebView to Load ZPLAY Ads HTML on iOS device
+> Using WKWebView or UIWebview to Load ZPLAY Ads HTML on iOS device

+#### 3.2.1 If you use WKWebview

 a.
 Add `zplayads` script message handle in WKWebView